Who were the Hungarians?

 According to the theory of Professor László Gyula, it was a “double home-taking”.
 He proved linguistically and archeologically that the late-Avar population before the coming of the Magyar tribes in 895 AD spoke the same language as the newcomers.
 He says that the Avars arrived about 670 AD in the Carpathian Basin.

-Hungarians call themselves „magyar” but they had been called by several names before.
-They called themselves “magyar” since the age of a Kutrigur (Onogur) -Hun ruler who lived around 530 AD, he was called Maugerisz in Greek.
+Hungarians call themselves „Magyar” but they had been called by several names before.
+They called themselves “Magyar” since the age of a Kutrigur (Onogur) -Hun ruler who lived around 530 AD, he was called Maugerisz in Greek.
 Then, the Megyer tribe gained power in the 9th century and became dominant in the conquest of the Carpathian Basin.

-Having come from the Eurasian Steppes, the Hungarian aka Magyar nation of Chief Árpád has preserved many unique customs from their formerly nomadic lifestyle, including the military traditions of light cavalry warfare.
+Having come from the Eurasian Steppes, the Hungarian aka the Magyar nation of Chief Árpád has preserved many unique customs from their formerly nomadic lifestyle, including the military traditions of light cavalry warfare.

 Arriving from the East to the Carpathian Basin between 862 and 881 AD, we believe that by the middle of the 9th century the people of the Hungarian Grand Duchy of Etelköz (land around the Volga, the Don, or the Dnieper rivers) at least partially moved to the Carpathian Basin, led by Álmos and Árpád.
 Their troops entered through the Carpathians and from the direction of the Sava and the Lower Danube.